pixfabrik/magrathea/README.md

 - Customize ESLint so it doesn't complain about unused variables
 - Enable Typescript on server-side
 - Be able to expand and collapse individual modes and events

+## LICENSE

+The code in this project is open-source (license TBD) but all artwork is copyright their respective creators.

+Chine scene copyright Jon Davies.